 - Do I want to start a non-profit business?

 As you learn more about the different legal forms, it’ll become clear how the answers to these questions directly impact which legal form is right for your business.
-To help you make this big decision we’ve put together this guide for you.
+To help you make this big decision, we’ve put together this guide.

 The main legal forms in Germany are listed below.
-Click on the link to get a short intro to for each type of business structure.
-If you want to go deeper then we’ve got articles that give in-depth definitions and explore the pros and cons of each legal form.
+Click on the link to get a short introduction to each type of business structure.
+If you want to go deeper, we’ve got articles that give in-depth definitions and explore the pros and cons of each legal form.

 Not a legal form but a corporate structure